AusSRC/casda_mosaic_cutouts/README.md

 nohup ./run.sh &
 ```

+**NOTE**: If you don't have a keyring (e.g. Apple KeyChain) installed on your machine, and are running this locally, you can provide an additional `--no_keyring` argument which will prompt you for your password.
+You will enter it into the command line where the code is running.
+In this case do not submit the job as a background process.

 ## Configuration

-To authenticate with [CASDA](https://data.csiro.au/) you will need a configuration file.
+To authenticate with [CASDA](https://data.csiro.au/) you will need to pass your username and password for your [OPAL account](https://opal.atnf.csiro.au/) via a configuration file.
+Note that the CASDA astroquery library does not seem to accept NEXUS credentials.

 A template `casda.ini`:

 ```
 [CASDA]